mohit-codes/Nova-Store/README.md

 # Nova Store
-SupMart is an e-commerce application that consists of products and accessories related to jump rope.
+Nova Store is an e-commerce application that consists of products like TV, Mobile, Laptop, and SmartWatch.

 ## Technology Stack